Tanzania

 |

-Saves forests by providing alternative source of clean cooking solution.
-There is avoided emissions from combustion of biomass.
+Saves forests by providing an alternative clean cooking solution.
+Avoids emissions from combustion of biomass.
+Decrease CO2 emissions, when the electricity used is from renewable sources.

 |